ShepherdJerred/ansible-nas/README.md

 * Rust/cargo install is kinda jank
   * Check for existing installation is definitely broken
 * Most of these tasks should be more configurable/robust, but since this is for personal use I don't care too much

-## TODO
-* Configure netdata alarms
-* Setup netdata notifier with Telegram
-* Install filebot
-* Clone and symlink dotlines (the last major step before having a 100% automated install!)
-* Add logic for only running certbot installation when needed